 Tefnut and Shu had two children.
 The sky goddess Nut whose star studded body arches across the sky and gives birth to the sun every day.
 The other child was Geb the god of the earth and growing things.
 Nut and Geb always wish to be together but Shu keeps them apart so that creation can exist between them.

-Once Atum lost his children Shu and Tefnut in the chaos of Nu and was frantically looking for them.
+Once, Atum lost his children Shu and Tefnut in the chaos of Nu and was frantically looking for them.
 He sent his ‘all seeing eye’ around Creation to look for Shu and Tefnut and eventually the eye found them and brought them back to their desperate father.
 He was overjoyed and cried tears of happiness.
 It is from these tears of joy that the first humans were created.

 Children created the All Seeing Eye or Eye of Horus

 Having story told several myths relating to the ‘all seeing eye’, I asked the children to look at their own eye in a mirror.
 The concentration was almost tangible as I talked them through observing the light, shadows, reflections and shapes in their eyes.
-After this observation they then began to draw the outline shape of their eye on A3 paper and worked on observing and drawing the detail.
+After this observation they then began to draw the outlined shape of their eye on A3 paper and worked on observing and drawing the detail.
 The last step was to turn it into the eye of Horus.

 The Eye of Horus